Nefaro/gnoll/Gnoll Mods/README.md

 And a few that are experimental or otherwise different
 - LuaSupport - Enables/Disables Gnoll's Lua integration.
 Enable this mod to enable Lua integration
 - (Lua Mod) ExpLuaIntegration - Experimental Lua mod.
 More-or-less meant to show how to mod the game via Lua
+- (Lua Mod) LuaExample - An example of registering a mod purely in Lua.